aliceDuhem/LaserClosedLoop/README.md

 1. Create a folder on your desktop called LaserClosedLoop.
 Or any name you want for easy identification
 3. Open up Command Line on Windows or Terminal on Mac OS X
-4. In Command Line/Terminal Navigate to the CodingChallenge2020 folder on your Desktop by typing in –
+4. In Command Line/Terminal Navigate to the LaserClosedLoop folder on your Desktop by typing in –
  `$ cd Desktop/LaserClosedLoop`
 5. Once you’re in the folder clone your GitHub repository by executing the following command –
  `$ git clone <insert link of your GitHub Repository here, without the brackets>`